RyannosaurusRex/ryanhayes.net/src/content/2018-07-27-how-to-run-docker-windows-containers-with-mcafee-endpoint-security.md

 Installing Docker on Windows with McAfee is pretty straightforward.
 This was the first time I'd installed it in a couple years, so I was pleasantly surprised when the entire thing was pretty seamless.
 The wizard created the necessary docker-users security group and added me to it and has a pretty nice interface now.
 There were a few initial setup steps that were unclear I had to lookup, though:

   1. **You need to add your user to the Hyper-V Administrators group.** For whatever reason, the Docker for Windows installation created the docker-users group and added me there, but didn't to the existing Hyper-V Administrators group. 🤷
-    ###  {.r}

   2. **When building a docker container via the command line interface (Docker CLI)**, the login information is different from what you use to log into the website.
 The website accepts you username OR your email address (I use my email address), but **the CLI will only accept your username, and not the email address.**  It also doesn't tell you why the login fails, so just get in a habit of using your username.